Race and ethnicity in censuses: Brazil

 The Brazilian census enumerated people by race in all censuses since 1872 with the exception of 1900, 1920, and 1970.
 The Brazilian census classifies people by race as either white, black, pardo (brown), yellow (Asian), or indigenous.

 Chile

 Chile enumerated people by ethnicity in 1992.
+The 2017 census included an option to identify as part of one of the country's indigenous groups.

 Guyana

 Guyana enumerated people by ethnicity from at least 1946 until at least 2002.